Berkeley Breathed: Cartooning career

 In 2021, Breathed penned a series of strips featuring characters from Bill Watterson's Calvin and Hobbes.
 Panels featured Watterson's Calvin as Spaceman Spiff and Hobbes the Tiger.

+On July 10, 2025, a new strip, entitled Bloom County Boys, first appeared on Berkeley Breathed's Bloom County Facebook page.

 Other works

 Breathed's syndicated and Facebook cartoon work has produced at least thirteen cartoon anthology books, as of January 2018.
 Starting in 1992, he designed a greeting card and gift ensemble collection for American Greetings, featuring the "Bloom County" characters Opus, Bill the Cat, and Milquetoast the Cockroach.

 As of January 2018, Breathed has produced ten children's picture books.
 Two were made into the animated films: A Wish for Wings That Work (Amblin Television/Universal Cartoon Studios, 1991) and Edwurd Fudwupper Fibbed Big (Nickelodeon Movies, 2000); one was made into the motion-capture film Mars Needs Moms (Disney, 2011).
-Another animated film; Hitpig, which Breathed himself loosely adapted from his book Pete and Pickles is currently in production at Aniventure for a 2022 release.
+Another animated film; Hitpig!, which Breathed himself loosely adapted from his book Pete and Pickles, was produced by Aniventure, and released in 2024.

 Breathed's writing has also been featured in numerous publications, including Life, Boating, and Travel and Leisure.
 He produced the cartoon art for the closing credits of the Texas-based 2003 film Secondhand Lions, which featured a strip called Walter and Jasmine.
 The panels that Breathed drew for Secondhand Lions appear in his cartoon anthology book Opus: 25 Years of His Sunday Best, in which Breathed terms them "the comic strip that never was".